zackforbing/ruby-submissions/1603/module_4_assignments/scale-up-wk-5/brian-sayler.md

 ### Summarize what you worked on the last two weeks
 - Worked on fixing a high-priority bug involving the Express server and React-Router.
 Issue was resolved and closed with a reviewed PR.
 - Looked at converting some jQuery AJAX requests to using a promise-based HTTP library called axios.
 Issue is still open but PR is up and production-ready.
-- While looking at reducign the use of jQuery, I also researched how we could clean up some dependencies and improve performance.
+- While looking at reducing the use of jQuery, I also researched how we could clean up some dependencies and improve performance.
 Issue remains open but a PR is in the works.

 ### Hours logged this week?